psndna88/AGNi-xanmod_x86-64/drivers/net/wireless/realtek/rtl88x2bu/README.md

 usually does not end well.
 The install-driver.sh script has the capability to detect and remove many conflicting drivers but not all.
-If this driver does not work well after installation and you have previously installed a driver that you did not remove, it suggested that you run the following command in an effort to determine if you need to take action to manually remove conflicting drivers:
+If this driver does not work well after installation and you have previously installed a driver that you did not remove, it is suggested that you run the following command in an effort to determine if you need to take action to manually remove conflicting drivers: